Coat of arms of Bosnia and Herzegovina: Historic arms

-Communist Era
+Communist era

 The emblem, along with the flag, of the socialist Republic of Bosnia and Herzegovina was adopted on 31 December 1946.
 The description of the emblem was similar to the other Yugoslav republics.
-The device had two crossing stems of wheat in front of scheme of a neighbourhood with two factory chimneys out of which there is smoke.
+The device had two crossing stems of wheat in front of the silhouette of the town of Jajce, with two factory chimneys out of which there is smoke.
 Around the decorative branches and wheat, there is a red track that spirals around.
 At the top of the emblem is a red star with a golden frame.
 The red star symbolizes the socialism and communism of Yugoslavia at the time.

 The device represents the industry Bosnia and Herzegovina had at the time.
 The factory chimneys show the industry of several important Bosnian, then Yugoslav, towns and their vital influence towards the economy.
 All of the Yugoslav republics had similar emblems, but Bosnia and Herzegovina was the only that did not portray nationalistic symbols, representing its multiethnic composition.

 The national emblem of the Socialist Republic of Bosnia and Herzegovina was exactly the same as was the previous device of the People's Republic of Bosnia and Herzegovina and defined in its Constitution.
 This was the first emblem ever in the history of both the regions of Herzegovina and Bosnia that was specific to the entire modern country of Bosnia and Herzegovina.